danth/stylix/README.md

 ### NixOS

-You can install Stylix into your NixOS configuration using [Flakes](https://nixos.wiki/wiki/Flakes).
+You can install Stylix into your NixOS configuration using [Flakes][nix-flakes].
 This will provide theming for system level programs such as bootloaders, splash screens, and display managers.

 ```nix
 {